Maintenance dredging of the Port Hacking estuary, with sand nourishment of Cronulla and North Cronulla beaches.

 In accordance with Council’s dredging policy, financial responsibility for dredging of navigation channels where the bed of the waterway is owned by the NSW Government, rests fully with the NSW Government given it has the administrative responsibility for safe navigation and receives all revenue from the use of the waterways.

-Transport for NSW has committed grant funding of up to $2.5 million through the Boating Now Program for Council to manage and deliver this project.
+Transport for NSW has committed grant funding through the Boating Now Program for Council to manage and deliver this project.

 Each year, more than two million people use NSW waterways, such as Port Hacking, for recreational activities such as swimming, boating, jet-skiing, fishing and more.